 GRADING AND ACADEMIC SUPPORT SERVICES

 GRADING SCALE

-The following grading scale will be used in all dental assisting courses, except DEA 0801C Chairside II, to evaluate a student's performance.
-This is indicated in each course syllabus.
+The following grading scale will be used in all courses during Terms I - IV; and the didactic courses in Terms V and VI to evaluate a student's performance.
+This is indicated in all course syllabi.